chilops/workbook/Interview & Concepts.md

 \

 For example, if your application needs to connect to a database, you can use a Secret to store the database password.
-This way, the password isn't hard-coded into your application, and it's protected from being exposed.
+This way, the password isn't hard coded into your application, and it's protected from being exposed.

 \